How to Tell If a Job Is Really a Scam

 There are hundreds of well-documented techniques and examples that people should be careful to look for."
-Before you apply for a job, review these warning signs to help you determine if a job is a scam.
+Before you apply for a job, review warning signs to help you determine if a job is a scam.
 If you're not sure, take the time to research the company to make sure the job is legitimate.
 Here are ways to tell if a job is a scam.

 Research the Job and the Company

 Visit the company's website and if they don't have one or it doesn't fit with how they describe the company, consider that a red flag.
 How professional is it?
 Is there contact information?
 Are jobs and career information posted on the site?

 Use Google to research the company.
 Search by the company name (if the company won't give you a name, don't bother applying) to see what information you can find.
 Take it one step further and search by "company name scam" to see if you can find information about reported scams.

 If it isn't listed in the job posting, try to find out if there's a salary or if you're paid on commission.
 Ask how much you're paid, how often are you paid, and how you are paid.
 If the company doesn't pay an hourly rate or a salary, carefully investigate the details.

 Check with organizations like the Better Business Bureau and the Federal Trade Commission to see if the company has been reported as a scammer.